wp-plugins/church-admin/readme.txt

 *   Google map integrations for small groups and directories

 *   Calendar - month to view, agenda view and nth day recurring events (eg 3rd Sunday)
+*  Facilities - manage facilities like rooms and equipment and their bookings.
 *   The calendar now includes that most powerful of planning tools - the year planner!

 == Installation ==